 Any accompanying license suspension can be the most difficult sanction you receive as it relates to your DUI.
 Why?

 In some instances, the suspension can place your job at risk.
 Also, due to the financial and everyday stress of having someone drive you around, your relationships with any significant other or even children can be negatively impacted.
 Sometimes significantly.
-Suspensions relating to a DUI charge can range from none at all (in very few circumstances) all the way to multiple years depending on how many prior offenses a person has and the specific facts and circumstances of their case.
+Suspensions relating to DUI offenses in Erie PA can range from none at all (in very few circumstances) all the way to multiple years depending on how many prior offenses a person has and the specific facts and circumstances of their case.

 As one might expect, this is not an exhaustive list of the concerns you should be aware of as you navigate through the judicial system with a Driving Under the Influence charge.
 However, it’s a good start.